Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Electronics World, published May 1959 - December 1971.
 All copyrights hereby acknowledged.

-As of this day (December 27), we are approaching the December 30 date whereon in the year 1953 the first commercially available color television set - the Admiral C1617A - went on sale.
-Mac McGregor and his repair shop technician, Barney, had been servicing color TVs since at least February 1955 as printed in a Radio & Television News story titled, "Barney Takes on Color."
+December 30 was the date whereon in the year 1953, the first commercially available color television set - the Admiral C1617A - went on sale.
+Mac McGregor and his repair shop technician, Barney, had been servicing color TVs since at least February 1955 as printed in a Radio & Television News magazine story titled, "Barney Takes on Color."
 This particular edition laments the increasing cost of servicing color television sets as they get increasingly complex.
 Mac and Barney agree that one of the reasons for service cost is having to work with the newfangled printed circuit boards.
 Those early PCBs, even though most were only single sided or double sided, the metal traces and component solder pads easily separated from the substrate, especially when people were trying to use the old kilowatt soldering irons to work with point-to-point wiring which terminated on solder posts or lugs.
 Switching to a 25-watt iron with a small tip greatly reduced the incidence of lifted pads.
 Like all other technological advances, it just required the passage of time with a commensurate amount of trial and error to get things right.
 The TV industry tried integrating plug-in modules that would be swapped out to get the set functional quickly, but that trend had just begun when this article was written so there wasn't any empirical data to measure the success or failure of it.
 As I have mentioned many times, these stories were actually reports on the state of particular parts of the electronics industry.

 Mac's Service Shop: Cost of Color TV Service